 Does a directory service exist listing Principality panel conveyancers in St Fagans on the UK Finance Lenders’ Handbook Website?

 No. There is no such directory service on the Council of Mortgage Lenders or Building Society Association sites.
 A small selection of lending institutions make their panel listings viewable online.
 If you are in need of a St Fagans lawyer on the Principality please use our tool.

-We expect to receive a OIP from Coventry BS this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
-Do Coventry BS recommend any St Fagans solicitors on the Coventry BS conveyancing panel, or is it better to go independently?
+We were going to get a OIP from HSBC this week so we know how much we could potentially offer as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
+Do HSBC recommend any St Fagans solicitors on the HSBC conveyancing panel, or is it better to find our own lawyer?

-You will need to appoint St Fagans solicitors independently although you'll need to choose one on the Coventry BS conveyancing panel.
-The solicitor represents both you and Coventry BS through the process.
+You will need to appoint St Fagans solicitors independently although you'll need to choose one on the HSBC conveyancing panel.
+The solicitor represents both you and HSBC through the process.